Novel aspects of integrability for NLSMs in symmetric spaces: Discussion

 First of all, it would be interesting to study more extensively the Pohlmeyer reduced.
 The study of the B\"acklund transformations of the reduced theory following the approach of \cite{Katsinis:2020avk} is of particular interest.
 More specifically, one could show explicitly that the Pohlmeyer reduced theory corresponding to the dressed solution, which is constructed using the simplest dressing factor, is related with a B\"acklund transformation to the Pohlmeyer reduced theory of the seed solution.
 As a byproduct, the relation between the location of the poles of the dressing factor will be related to the parameter of the B\"acklund transformation.
 Finally, a more extended study of the reduced theories in the case of Euclidean world-sheet would be compelling.

 Our results introduce a new perspective on long strings, i.e. strings in the decompactification limit of their world-sheet.
 Considering them as dressed versions of short strings, this work implies that the dressed strings are superpositions of the short strings.
 Thus, their properties are inherited from the short strings.
 This point of view is closely related to the study of properties of dressed strings along the lines of \cite{Katsinis:2019oox,Katsinis:2019sdo}.
 These works relate the stability of classical strings to the dressed version of these strings.
 It turns out that the configurations are unstable whenever superluminal solitons can propagate on the background of the Pohlmeyer counterpart of them.
-Nevertheless, one should notice that the boundary conditions are crucial for such investigations, therefore an abstract study may be very challenging.
+Nevertheless, one should notice that the boundary conditions are crucial for such investigations; therefore, an abstract study may be very challenging.
 On the contrary our results make the stability analysis of specific string solutions pretty straightforward.

 As this work indicates that the non-linear superposition concerns a wide class of symmetric spaces, its natural to wonder whether this could be the case for even more theories.
-Before considering a generic symmetric space, a prime candidate would be $\mathbb{CP}^n$.
+Before considering a generic symmetric space, a prime candidate for such a study would be the $\mathbb{CP}^n$ NLSM.
 In view of recent developments regarding the construction of integrable 2-dimensional theories, the study of $\lambda$ \cite{Sfetsos:2013wia}, Yang-Baxter / $\eta$ \cite{Klimcik:2008eq,Delduc:2013fga,Delduc:2013qra}, bi-Yang-Baxter \cite{Klimcik:2014bta} deformations and generalizations of them is definitely is interesting.
 Regarding the $\lambda$-deformations, the Pohlmeyer reductions has been presented in \cite{Hollowood:2014rla}, providing a starting point for the aforementioned study.